nidkulkarni/nidkulkarni/README.md

 - 👋 Hi, I’m @nidkulkarni
-- 👀 I'm well equipped with HTML, PHP, Java, Java Script, CSS, basics of MySQL and Microsoft Office.
+- 👀 I'm well equipped with Java, basics of Python,basics of C, React js, node js, angular js, javascript, html, php, css, tailwind, bootstrap,MongoDB and MySQL.
-- 🌱 I’m currently learning Python for data analysis and C++ for general programming and systems development.
+- 🌱 I’m currently into creating full stack websites.
 - 💞️ I’m looking to collaborate on any project related to web development.
 - 📫 You can reach me on my LinkedIn profile: www.linkedin.com/in/kulkarni-nidhi